pylNeuralNet/gnn-link_prediction-cora/README.md

 ```

 ### Explanation
-The score represents the number of common neighbors between two nodes
+- The score represents the number of common neighbors between two nodes.
-For example, node 1623 and node 306 have a score of 20, meaning they share 20 common neighbors despite not being directly connected
+- For example, node 1623 and node 306 have a score of 20, meaning they share 20 common neighbors despite not being directly connected.
-Higher scores suggest stronger likelihood of a connection as these nodes have more mutual connections
+- Higher scores suggest stronger likelihood of a connection as these nodes have more mutual connections.